 Please attempt to contact the resident first.
-If the noise persists during Quiet Hours, you can call Unit 12, the MIT police ((617) 253-1212).
-For persistent noise problems (i.e. a party every Friday), please contact the EHA President at eha-president@mit.edu.
+If this fails, or you do not feel comfortable approaching the resident, you can make an anonymous call to the Front Desk ((617) 253-4954) at any time.
+If the noise persists, during Quiet Hours you can make an anonymous call to MIT police ((617) 253-1212).
+For persistent noise problems (i.e. a party every Friday), please contact the EHA Co-presidents at eha-president@mit.edu.